ArmandoChr/Minimal/README.md

+Jan 1st Update:
+NOT a new year's resolution, but I have to start updating this frfr because I will be lookinig for more analytical job lol.

+Back to ReadMe:

 My Portfolio with varying projects.
 Most coding/model projects are continously changed so see time stamp on what is to be downloaded.
 Contact me for the up to date models if I have forgot to update them here.

 Make note that STATA files require depository to be selected of folder with .dta file.
 Available for download too, always on line 1 in STATA .do file so change to your own folder